Quantum-Software-Development/calculus1-Derivatives/README.md

 <br>

-Welcome to the **Derivatives - Calculus II** repository!
+Welcome to the **Derivatives - Calculus I** repository!
 This repository is a comprehensive guide designed to assist students, educators, and enthusiasts in mastering the resolution of mathematics exercises related to derivatives in Calculus I.

 ## 1. [Introduction to the Repository]()